 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-Biloxi experiences very significant seasonal variation in the perceived humidity.
+Biloxi experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.0 months, from April 3 to November 2, during which time the comfort level is muggy, oppressive, or miserable at least 28% of the time.
 The muggiest day of the year is July 22, with muggy conditions 99% of the time.